ChinhDangg/Ecommerce/README.md

 - Extend reservation for user in front-end
 - Add order processing UI for admin
 - Add product category management for admin
-- QoS for user to see error message from backend
+- QoS for user to see error message from backend when task failed
+- Add Jwt Refresh token if desired